 Know Your Limitations.
 Don’t push your body to its limits when hiking in Phoenix.
 Heat exhaustion is very real, you’re in the desert, and Phoenix summer days have the potential to be unbearably hot.
 Listen to your body and if it’s had enough, stop.

 The beauty of the Phoenix hiking trails will undoubtedly stun you time and time again.
 With endless sunshine, there’s no shortage of great hiking days in the Phoenix area.
 And who doesn’t love stunning city views, desert tranquility, and towering saguaros?
 Unpack your hiking boots, lather on the sunscreen and see for yourself why these are the best hikes in Phoenix.
+After you are done hiking, check out some lovely hotels near Phoneix to relax and unwind after hitting the trails.
 If you have any questions or want to share your own experiences of hiking in Phoenix, we’d love to hear your thoughts in the comments.